 A Remotely Piloted Aircraft System consists, at a minimum, of the remotely piloted aircraft (RPA), the control station and the command and control link between them.

 Fines for contravening the regulations have been increased.
-They range from $1,000 for an individual to $25,000 for a corporation.
+They range from a maximum of $3,000 for an individual to a maximum of $25,000 for a corporation.
 Further, the RCMP and local police are now part of the enforcement team.

 Registration (June 1, 2019)